 Of all the “smart” things on the market, who would have thought your toothbrush would be next?

-A French company has revealed the very first Internet-connected toothbrush during a presentation at the International Consumer Electronics Show, according to the Washington Business Journal.
+A French company has released the very first Internet-connected toothbrush, according to the Washington Business Journal.
 The Koilbree Toothbrush will work by syncing the brush to your smartphone.

 “It works just like a regular toothbrush,” said Kolibree spokesperson Renee Blodgett in a phone interview.
 “The only difference is that all the data is stored on your phone so you can see how you’re brushing.”